-b) Impact on the profitability, cash flow, liquidity and

-The closure of business led to decline in steel deliveries which resulted in lower earnings and piling up of the finished goods inventory.
-Post lockdown, the plant production was gradually ramping up and the inventory was getting liquidated based 31000.
-The Company follows coordinated risk assurance and on market demand and off-take.
+b) Impact on the profitability, cash flow, liquidity and financials ramping up and the inventory was getting liquidated based on market demand and off-take.
 In view of ramping up of the production, there is no threat of redundancies of the existing assets.
 The Company's robust digital initiatives have enabled compliance of the internal financial controls and reporting of the Company.
 The Company has been fulfilling its legal obligations as required for execution of the existing contracts / agreements, so there is no effect of the lockdown on the business.